Probate Real Estate Attorneys in Houston, TX

 How real estate is handled in probate will depend on the clarity of your will, as all wills must go through the probate process first.
 This is why estate planning is key to preventing and avoiding probate, as you can use a trust to privately exchange your real estate property and assets without going through probate.

-The decedent, during the estate planning process, designates an Executor.
+During the estate planning process, the decedent designates an executor.
 The estate executor, upon the decedent’s death or incapacitation, will execute the estate plan.
-The estate executor will disseminate any investment properties to an heir or will sell the property or properties in an heir’s absence.
+The estate executor will distribute any investment properties to an heir or will sell the property or properties in an heir’s absence.

-In the latter scenario, the executor will coordinate the home to be sold.
-Family members might get involved in the purging or selling of personal belongings to prep the home for sale, while the executor will engage a real estate agent to appraise the home, list and market it, and facilitate the sales process through to close.
-All of these processes will be overseen by the probate court, unless the property is held jointly, has a designated beneficiary, or is jointly owned
+In the latter scenario, the executor will coordinate the sale of the home.
+Family members might get involved in the purging or selling of personal belongings to prep the home for sale, while the executor will engage a real estate agent to appraise the home, list, and market it, and facilitate the sales process through to close.
+All of these processes will be overseen by the probate court unless the property is held jointly, has a designated beneficiary, or is jointly owned.

-A probate attorney with The Hatchett Law Firm, PLLC can defend you in estate litigation and real estate disputes.
+A probate attorney with The Hatchett Law Firm can defend you in estate litigation and real estate disputes.

-How Can I Avoid the Real Estate Probate Process?
+How Can You Avoid the Real Estate Probate Process?

 The probate process can last anywhere from six months to one or two years.
 Sometimes longer.
 You can save your family time, extra heartache, and money by putting your assets, including your real estate investments and properties, into a trust.